angiedickson24/osticket-prereqs/README.md

 <h2>Installation Steps</h2>
 <p>
-Once the Windows 10 VM has been set up in Azure, log into the machine with your credentials.
+After setting up the Windows 10 VM in Azure, log in with your credentials.
+Open Microsoft Edge, download osTicket-Installation-Files.zip, and extract the files.
+You should then see the contents.
-Within the VM, open the Microsoft Edge web browser and download <a href= https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD>osTicket-Installation-Files.zip</a>.
-Extract the files and you should see the following.

 </p>
 <br />